piccoloaiutante/build/ansible/README.md

       hosts (or set up a new jump host)
 - [ ] copy release (staging) keys to release machines
 - [ ] backup host: generate config, install rsnapshot
-- [x] scaleway: authorized_keys2 since first is overridden at boot
 - [ ] switch to slaveLog for all jenkins instances lacking stdout redirection (note: this depends on init type!)
 - [ ] add iptables-save-persistent to cron on ci hosts
 - [ ] [unencrypted host](https://git.io/v6H1z)
-- [x] make exceptions for jump hosts when adding to the CI iptables firewall
 - [ ] when creating additional jenkins labels based on `labels=` add os/arch
       as part of hte label (ref: rvagg long irc talk see 2016-08-29 logs)
 - [ ] follow up ansible upstream wrt hostname support for smartos/alpine